 Graduates from KTH have the knowledge and tools for moving society in a more sustainable direction, as sustainable development is an integral part of all programmes.
 The three key sustainable development goals addressed by the master's programme in Sustainable Production Development are:

-The programme is anchored in addressing the three dimensions of sustainability in the context of industrial production system development and change.
+The programme addresses the three dimensions of sustainability in the context of industrial production system development and change.
 As such, it focuses directly on fostering the achievement of sustainable development goals (SDG) 9, 12 and 13, with secondary effects visible in SDG 6 and 8.
-The industrial infrastructure is part of the bigger system of infrastructure that is shared in society.
-Changes made in how production systems are developed and organised have an impact on, and are impacted by, changes occurring in adjacent or connected infrastructure (transport, for example).
+The industrial infrastructure is part of the more extensive system of infrastructure that is shared in society.
+Changes in how production systems are developed and organised impact, and are impacted by, changes occurring in adjacent or connected infrastructure (transport, for example).
 Innovative solutions in production systems can significantly promote opportunities for reduced impact of industrial activities on the planet and society.
 This is also directly related to actions for combating climate change, as small systematic reductions in the climate impact from manufacturing and production have considerable bearing globally.
 All in all, the essence of sustainable production system development is enhancing behaviour aimed at responsible production and consumption of industrial inputs and outputs.

 Faculty and research